xtaran/ratpoison-desktop/README.md

 becoming unusable unless you put the awesome package on hold with a 3.4.x version), so I looked again at [i3](http://i3wm.org/) (now the 4.x versions) and eventually started migrating to it.

+Nowadays I mostly only use i3, except for some Raspberry Pis with tiny screen resolutions.
+I haven't used awesome for quite some years now and the awesome setup files in here likely no more work properly.

 Repository Name and URLs
 ------------------------